NSW Boating Wash and Riverbank Erosion Management Strategy

 The Management Plan is about striking a balance between the environmental needs of the river and ensuring boaters, businesses and local residents can enjoy the river for years to come in a sustainable and responsible manner.

-The actions will be in place for a period of two years from 1 September 2015 to 1 September 2017.
+The actions will be in place for a period of three years from 1 September 2015 to 1 September 2018.
 During this period, a new Committee established to implement the Plan will assess its effectiveness, monitor the river state, assess the Plan’s effectiveness, consult with stakeholders and community and recommend any changes that may be required.

 The Management Plan was developed following extensive community consultation and in consideration of scientific evidence established by the University of NSW Water Research Laboratory.
 Key resources are available below: